fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

 - The Wallet Attestation MUST NOT be issued by the Wallet Provider if the authenticity, integrity, and genuineness of the Wallet Instance requesting it cannot be guaranteed.
 - Each Wallet Instance SHOULD be able to request multiple Wallet Attestations using different cryptographic public keys associated with them.
 - The Wallet Attestation MUST NOT contain information about the User in control of the Wallet Instance.
-- The Wallet Instance MUST secure a Wallet Attestation as a prerequisite for transitioning to the Operational state, as defined by :ref:`ARF`.
+- The Wallet Instance MUST secure a Wallet Attestation as a prerequisite for transitioning to the Operational state, as defined by `EIDAS-ARF`_.

 .. figure:: ../../images/static_view_wallet_instance_attestation.svg
     :figwidth: 100%